 Related articles in the OYA Blog

-IBRAHIM, 23 YEARS OLD I contacted the IN'OYA team in October 2015 because I was really tired of all the acne spots I had on my face.
+Ibrahim : I contacted the IN'OYA team because I was really tired of all the acne spots I had on my face.
 I had tried a lot of different products, I had seen a dermatologist and started treatments but nothing had worked and I was really...

 I have no doubt that the IN’OYA products have had a positive effect on my skin

 Ange, 36 years old: “What I'd like to get across is that I have experimented with IN’OYA products and the results speak for themselves through before and after images.
 I have no doubt that these products have had a positive effect on my skin...

 Dark spots caused by hyperpigmentation are a real problem for most women with dark and olive skin.
 Any damage to skin – from blemishes to burns and scars – will leave a spot that may not go away for years.
 Why do these dark spots form, and how can...